 Many of us in the LA music community had some connection to The Byrds and therefore to Terry Melcher, so it was too close for comfort.
 (I had worked with another Byrds’ producer, Gary Usher, the year before, and a friend of mine, Skip Battin, was about to join the band as a bass player.)

 My previous band, The Morning, had done concerts with seven of the acts that performed at Woodstock that weekend.
-If the band hadn’t ignored a swarm of record producers who were courting us in 1967 and 1968, we might have landed a major record deal, stayed together, and possibly landed a slot at the festival.
-Delusional thinking perhaps, but in the two years before Woodstock we had already played major concerts and outdoor festivals on both coasts with Sly and The Family Stone, Joan Baez, Tim Hardin, Blood Sweat and Tears, and Paul Butterfield—along with multiple shows with The Grateful Dead and Richie Havens.
+If my band hadn’t ignored a swarm of managers and record producers who were courting us in 1967 and 1968, we might have stayed together and possibly landed a slot at the festival.
+Delusional thinking perhaps, but we had already played major concerts and outdoor festivals on both coasts with Sly and The Family Stone, Joan Baez, Tim Hardin, Blood Sweat and Tears, and Paul Butterfield—along with multiple shows with The Grateful Dead and Richie Havens.

 I remember at the time wishing I was on that Woodstock stage.
 But in the next breath I remember feeling gratitude for my anonymity.
 Such was the Charles Manson Effect.